HPCarey/hokkaido-tours2/README.md

   * The heading are also internal links to the part of the site related to that specific content.
 They have a hover feature to allow users to identify that they are links.
 This is more useful for the mobile and small screen structure as the content is divided put a bit more and there is a lot more scrolling involved.

 #### Tea
-This section contains the main content of the site and is divided into three parts; tea varieties, tea ceremony and health.
-Each section has a heading, an image and some text about the topic.
+* This section contains the main content of the site and is divided into three parts;

+     * Tea varieties
+     * Tea ceremony
+     * Health

+* Each part has a heading, an image and some text about the topic.
 Beneath the text are some links to external resources and an embedded video related to the topic.

-This section also contains the footer with social media links.

 #### Community
 * This section contains a second hero image as a background image, a heading with some text explaining about the community and how to get involved.